BabaYaga-1999/ChatterBox/README.md

     - lastMessage: The last message exchanged in this chat room.
     - lastMessageTime: Timestamp indicating when the last message was sent.
     - members: A list containing the IDs of the two users in the chat.
-    - pinned: A boolean indicating if the chat has been pinned or not.
+    - pinnedUsers: A containing the IDs of the users who pinned the chat.

  ii. posts: